the-teachingRSE-project/competencies/competencies.md

 are examples of grassroots efforts aiming at defining the set of skills of various bioinformatics specialities, one of them as a taxonomy [@Mulder2018].
-These frameworks eventually converged into the EMBL-EBI Competency Hub [@CompetencyHub; @Lloret-Llinares2022], where typical RSE and bioinformatician profiles at different levels of seniority can be queried
+These frameworks eventually converged into the \ac{EMBL-EBI} Competency Hub [@CompetencyHub; @Lloret-Llinares2022], where typical RSE and bioinformatician profiles at different levels of seniority can be queried